anyscale/madewithml.github.io/docs/courses/mlops/optimization.md

 ## Objective

-We need to define an `objective` function that will consume a trial and a set of arguments and produce the metric to optimize on (`f1` in our case).
+We need to define an **Objective** function that will consume a trial and a set of arguments and produce the metric to optimize on (`f1` in our case).
 ```python linenums="1"
 def objective(trial, params):
     """Objective function for optimization trials."""